ga4gh-discovery/data-connect/README.md

 ## Benefits

 - Simple, interoperable, uniform mechanism to publish, discover, query, and analyze biomedical data.
 - Flexibility.
-Works with any “rectangular” data that fits into rows and columns.
+Works with any data that can be serialized as an array of JSON objects.
 Does not prescribe a data model and as such, allows custodians to make their data available without extensive ETL transformations.
 - Supports federation.
 Serves as a general-purpose framework for building federatable search-based applications across multiple implementations.
 Federations reference common schemas and properties.
 - Minimal by design.
 The API is purposely kept minimal so that the barriers to publishing existing data are as small as possible.
 - Backend agnostic.
 It is possible to implement the API across a large variety of backend datastores.